spacetelescope/jdaviz/docs/imviz/displayimages.rst

 because all transformations in glue go through the reference data.
 Such a situation is indicated by "(est.)" and the affected coordinates becoming gray.

+If your data of interest also has a GWCS with a bounding box, only the mouseover data where it overlaps with the reference data's bounding box is completely reliable.

 To avoid inaccurate transforms, consider one of the following workflows:

 * Make sure your reference data's GWCS has a bounding box that encompasses all